Black Lightning Series: Alternative Theory About Geoff Johns Hints At New DC Superhero Series

 What Is the ‘Black Lightning’ Series?

 The character of Black Lightning was in many ways DC’s response to Marvel’s successful Luke Cage.
-To a certain extent, the original Black Lightning – like Luke Cage – involved the kind of blaxploitation imagery that was so common in movies, television and other media of the era.
+To a certain extent, the original Black Lightning – like Luke Cage – involved the kind of blaxploitation imagery that was so common in movies, television, and other media of the era.

 As first envisioned, Black Lightning was a superhero operating in predominantly black neighborhoods who used technology – in this case a belt – to create electrical fields and electrical energy which he could then use as weapons or for defense.

 The character originally left the neighborhood as a young man because of the death of his father, but was eventually inspired by other DC superheroes to become a superhero himself and protect people living in the neighborhood he grew up in.
-In some ways, the origin story isn’t unlike Batman’s or Spiderman’s.
+In some ways, the origin story isn’t unlike Batman’s or Spider-Man’s.

 Supergirl and Arrow co-creator Greg Berlanti is reportedly developing a series following Black Lightning, one of… https://t.co/ij72AgcznT